socialize/socialize-sdk-ios/Documentation/sphinx/source/push_notifications.rst

 .. image:: images/add_certificates.png

-Exporting your .p12 (key/certificate pair) from the Keychain Access tool.
+Step 3: Exporting your .p12 (key/certificate pair) from the Keychain Access tool.
 ------------------------------------------------------------------------------------
 After you've downloaded and double-clicked the certificate it should automatically open the 'Keychain Access' tool.
 Then find they 'My Certificates' category on the left hand side of the
 'Keychain Access' tool.
 Right click on the 'Apple Production iOS Push Services' and export the key/certificate pair in the p12 (Personal Information Exchange) format.